JPA’s Origins and History

 @Query Annotation

-The @Query annotation allows writing complex queries that are difficult to express with method names directly in JPQL or native SQL.
-It’s particularly useful when JOINs, subqueries, aggregate functions, or CASE statements are needed.
-Using the nativeQuery = true option enables database-specific SQL syntax, but this reduces database portability, so using JPQL is recommended when possible.
+The @Query annotation lets you write complex queries that are hard to express with method names, using either JPQL or native SQL.
+It is especially useful when you need JOINs, subqueries, aggregate functions, or CASE statements.
+The nativeQuery = true option enables database-specific SQL syntax, but it also reduces database portability, so JPQL is usually the better choice when possible.

 public interface UserRepository extends JpaRepository<User, Long> {